sharpenrocks/Sharpen/CONTRIBUTING.md

 Covering the whole C# evolution is a humongous task that cannot be carried out by a single person.
 I am happy to see that you are interested in contributing. :-)

-The following is a set of guidelines for contributing to Sharpen.
+The following is a set of guidelines for contributing to *Sharpen*.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 ## Contents